-A 1" long pad of sealant will be used under the panel's shoulder rib.
-Then lap 1" of the second pigtail sealant onto the tape sealant along the eaveline.
+At the eave, lap 1/4" of the pigtail sealant onto the corrugation closure's sealant.
 Cut the other end of the pigtail sealant so 1/8" can be folded under the edge of the roof panel.

 After the pigtail sealant is correctly placed, uniformly press the sealant against the panel's surface to assure adhesion.